GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes, the elegant implementation is a function.
-Not a method.
-Not a class.
-Not a framework.
-Just a function.
+> ### When you build a prototype, there is always the risk that someone will say "that's good enough, ship it".
+One way to minimize the risk of a prototype being put into production is to write the prototype in using a language or tool that you couldn't possibly use for a production version.
 >
-> ~ *John Carmack*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts